paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 June 6, 1930, ch.
 407, 46 Stat.
 513.

-#### Amendments
-2003—Pub.
-L. 108–7 substituted “Deputy Architect” for “Assistant Architect”.

-1989—Pub.
-L. 101–163 struck out “, and, in case of the absence or disability of the Assistant Architect, the Executive Assistant shall so act” before period at end.

 <a id="section-1805"></a>
 ## § 1805.
 Deputy Architect of the Capitol
-**(a) Establishment of Deputy Architect of the Capitol** The Architect of the Capitol shall appoint a suitable individual to be the Deputy Architect of the Capitol.
+**(a) Establishment of Deputy Architect of the Capitol** The Architect of the Capitol (in this section referred to as the “Architect”) shall appoint a suitable individual to be the Deputy Architect of the Capitol (in this section referred to as the “Deputy Architect”).
 The Architect may delegate to the Deputy Architect such duties as the Architect determines are necessary or appropriate.

+**(b) Deadline** The Architect shall appoint a Deputy Architect under subsection (a) not later than 120 days after—

+(1) the date on which the Architect is appointed under [section 1801a of this title](./chapter-028-architect-of-the-capitol.md#section-1801a), if there is no Deputy Architect on the date of the appointment; or

+(2) the date on which a vacancy arises in the office of the Deputy Architect.

-**(b) Compensation** The Deputy Architect of the Capitol shall be paid at an annual rate of pay to be determined by the Architect but not to exceed $1,500 less than the annual rate of pay for the Architect of the Capitol.
+**(c) Compensation** The Deputy Architect shall be paid at an annual rate of pay to be determined by the Architect but not to exceed $1,500 less than the annual rate of pay for the Architect.

+**(d) Failure to appoint** If the Architect does not appoint a Deputy Architect on or before the applicable date specified in subsection (b), the congressional commission described in [section 1801a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1801a/a&num=0&edition=prelim) shall appoint the Deputy Architect by a majority vote of the members of the commission.

+**(e) Notification** If the position of Deputy Architect becomes vacant, the Architect shall immediately notify the members of the congressional commission described in [section 1801a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1801a/a&num=0&edition=prelim).

 ### Statutory Notes